Copart (CPRT)

 12. Is Now The Time To Buy Copart?

-Copart is an amazing business ranking highly on our list.
-First of all, the company’s revenue growth was exceptional over the last five years.
+There are several reasons why we think Copart is a great business.
+For starters, its revenue growth was exceptional over the last five years.
 And while its declining adjusted operating margin shows the business has become less efficient, its powerful free cash flow generation enables it to stay ahead of the competition through consistent reinvestment of profits.
 On top of that, Copart’s impressive operating margins show it has a highly efficient business model.

-Copart’s P/E ratio based on the next 12 months is 23.3x.
-Scanning the business services space today, Copart’s fundamentals really stand out, and we like it at this price.
+Copart’s P/E ratio based on the next 12 months is 22.2x.
+Looking across the spectrum of business services companies today, Copart’s fundamentals shine bright.
+We like the stock at this price.